 Like on all of Gotham's street corners, suspicious character lurked in the shadows.
 It was only natural for me to avoid such places, taking the brightly lit route to my apartment.
 Even then, I was extremely conscious of my cane tapping on the pavement, my bag rustling against my brown overcoat.
 I listened for anyone following.

 I flinched, keeping away and thinking, inexplicably, that it was a bat of some kind.
 It wasn't.
 The flapping had come from a bird, big and black.

 Just outside the tower block, there was a desolate little courtyard with a dying tree at its centre.
-The bird settled in the three and watched me with its liquid gaze.
-I breathed out, slightly relieved, but I didn't take my eyes off the bird.
+The bird settled in the tree and watched me with its liquid gaze.
+I breathed out, slightly relieved, but I didn't take my eyes off it.

 It was a crow.